MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/micro-capabilities-for-website-links.md

 ---

 You can validate if your structure data is as per the schema.org requirement.
-Visit [schema.org validator](https://validator.schema.org/),add your website url and select **RUN TEST**.
+Visit [schema.org validator](https://validator.schema.org/), add your website url and select **RUN TEST**.

 > [!NOTE]
 > If you've already added [schema.org](<https://schema.org/>) to your website, you can view the rich unfurl preview of your link by pasting it in the Teams message compose area.